 This contest is for student works that are:

 If you're a student at a participating high school, talk to one of your English teachers to get started.
-Eligible students submit their stories to the contest’s teacher coordinator at their high school.
 Your school will choose a maximum of four stories to enter in the contest.

 All entries will be evaluated by juries administered by faculty members of Laurier’s Brantford campus.
 A jury made up of authors, local politicians and university administrators will evaluate the finalists.
 The winning story will be published on the university website (check out the 2018 winner, Abby Traina from BCI's The Lechton Wanderer).
-Be sure to check out the contest rules section for more details.
+See the contest rules for more details.

-Prizes will be given to the top three original short story submissions.
-All contest entrants will receive a participation prize.
+Cash prizes (see below) will be given to the top six original short story submissions, and the remaining stories in the top 10 will be awarded a merchandise prize.
+All stories entered in the contest by their schools will receive a participation prize.